 Cousins and Falcons do just enough to beat Raiders 15-9 and keep pace with Bucs in NFC South

+The Raiders had two passes into the end zone.
+Two passes to steal a victory and hand Atlanta a considerable setback to its playoff hopes.

-LAS VEGAS (AP) — Kirk Cousins threw his first touchdown pass in five weeks and the Atlanta Falcons did just enough Monday night to beat the struggling Las Vegas Raiders 15-9 and keep pace in the NFC South race.
+Desmond Ridder’s first attempt was incomplete and his second was intercepted by Jessie Bates III, allowing Atlanta to escape Las Vegas with a 15-9 victory Monday night and keep pace in the NFC South.

-Trying to pull off a late comeback, Raiders quarterback Desmond Ridder lofted two desperation passes into the end zone in the final 10 seconds.
-The first was incomplete and the second was intercepted by Jessie Bates III.

 The Falcons (7-7) ended a four-game losing streak to remain a game behind the first-place Tampa Bay Buccaneers.
-Atlanta owns the head-to-head tiebreaker.
+Atlanta owns the head-to-head tiebreaker in a close race with three games remaining.

+“That’s where you want to be, and that’s exactly where we’re at,” Falcons coach Raheem Morris said.
+“We’ve got a short week.
+We’ve got to get back in the lab.
+We’ve got to find ways to fix what we did wrong tonight and come out and get another win.”

+Atlanta has a favorable remaining schedule, facing two teams with a combined five wins that sandwich a trip to 9-5 Washington.
+Tampa Bay has a similar finishing stretch.

-Las Vegas (2-12) lost its 10th consecutive game, the NFL’s longest active skid, and is tied with the New York Giants for the league’s worst record.
-It’s the fifth-longest skid in Raiders history, and worst since dropping 16 straight a decade ago.
+A potential No. 1 overall draft pick rather than playoff scenarios make up most of the conversation regarding Las Vegas (2-12).
+The Raiders lost their 10th consecutive game, the NFL’s longest active skid, and are tied with the New York Giants for the league’s worst record.
+It is the fifth-longest skid in Raiders history, and worst since dropping 16 straight a decade ago.

-Cousins entered with no touchdown passes and eight interceptions over his previous four starts, raising questions about whether rookie Michael Penix Jr. would take over at quarterback.
-Falcons coach Raheem Morris stuck by Cousins — who signed a four-year, $180 million contract this year — over the eighth overall pick in the NFL draft.
+Kirk Cousins entered with no touchdown passes and eight interceptions over his previous four starts, raising questions about whether rookie Michael Penix Jr. would take over at quarterback for Atlanta.
+Morris stuck by Cousins — who signed a four-year, $180 million contract this year — over the eighth pick in the NFL draft.

 Cousins did little to assuage concerns about his play, passing for just 112 yards with an interception.
 His 30-yard pass to a wide-open Drake London with 14 seconds left in the first quarter to put Atlanta ahead 7-0 was his first touchdown toss since firing three of them Nov.
 3 in a 27-21 victory over the Dallas Cowboys.